Table of Contents

-A. MDHHS requires KCMHSAS to follow-up on all sentinel events and critical incidents that put people at risk of harm and to report specific events directly to MDHHS.
+A. MDHHS requires ISK to follow-up on all sentinel events and critical incidents that put people at risk of harm and to report specific events directly to MDHHS.
 The CMHSP also uses this information to make system improvements.

 Q. What do I need to do if I someone I am providing services to dies?

 A. The Death Report explains what the provider needs to do and contains a copy of the forms to be completed.